Is it possible that you can use face oil on oily skin?

 From the article we can conclude, that oils rich in linoleic acid help break down sebum and reduce inflammation in the follicle, making them extremely healing, balancing, and calming; perfect for repairing an impaired oily/acne skin type.

-So, rather than battling oily skin blues by using harsh astringents – which cause oil glands to overcompensate – why not reach for a beautiful botanical blend instead?
+So, rather than battling oily skin blues using harsh astringents – which cause oil glands to overcompensate – why not reach for a beautiful botanical blend instead?
 To calm your inflammation and reduce bacterial proliferation, bringing your skin back into a natural state of balance.